 But what's the best way to buy silver?
 There is no single definitive answer, but you can make the best possible choice when you know what options are available.
 Find out all of your buying options in this complete guide to buying physical silver from the experts at Gainesville Coins®!

 If you’re interested in buying physical silver and want to get questions answered on what types of silver products you can buy, how and where you can buy them, and other important aspects of buying physical bullion, then this guide is for you.

 The 3 Best Ways to Buy Physical Silver

 You may be unfamiliar with the silver market but are probably quite familiar with silver coins.
 In fact, many people who wish to invest in silver likely remember using silver coins themselves in daily commerce decades ago.

 In the years since silver coins were being made for circulation, silver prices have gone up—way up!
 And that’s why the United States began removing silver from its circulating coinage in 1965.
 Today, the 90% silver coins that were once used on a day-to-day basis have become great investment vehicles for people who want to buy silver—as little or much as they want.

-Here are the most common types of physical silver bullion products:
+Here are the best types of physical silver to buy: